ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload-failed title="Example of Access Token Request-Response Exchange.
-Following a failed uploading of the access token from the AS to the RS, the Access Token Response includes the parameter \"token_upload\" with value 1 as well the parameter \"access_token\" conveying the access token bound to a symmetric key."}
+Following a failed uploading of the access token from the AS to the RS, the Access Token Response includes the \"token_upload\" parameter with value 1 as well the \"access_token\" parameter conveying the access token bound to a symmetric key."}

 ## token_hash {#sec-token_hash}

-This section defines the additional parameter "token_hash".
+This section defines the additional "token_hash" parameter.
 The parameter can be used in a successful Access Token Response sent as reply by the AS to C.

 The following refers to the base64url encoding without padding (see {{Section 5 of RFC4648}}), and denotes as "binary representation" of a text string the corresponding UTF-8 encoding {{RFC3629}}, which is the implied charset used in JSON (see {{Section 8.1 of RFC8259}}).

-The parameter "token_hash" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
-Otherwise, the parameter "token_hash" MUST NOT be present.
+The "token_hash" parameter is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
+Otherwise, the "token_hash" parameter MUST NOT be present.

-* The corresponding Access Token Request included the parameter "token_upload" with value 1.
+* The corresponding Access Token Request included the "token_upload" parameter with value 1.

-* The Access Token Response includes the parameter "token_upload" with value 0.
+* The Access Token Response includes the "token_upload" parameter with value 0.
 That is, the AS has successfully uploaded the issued access token to the RS, as per the new ACE workflow.

 This parameter specifies the token hash corresponding to the access token issued by the AS and successfully uploaded to the RS on behalf of C. In particular:

-* If the Access Token Response is encoded in CBOR, then the parameter "token_hash" is a CBOR byte string, with value the token hash.
+* If the Access Token Response is encoded in CBOR, then the "token_hash" parameter is a CBOR byte string, with value the token hash.

-* If the Access Token Response is encoded in JSON, then the parameter "token_hash" has as value the binary representation of the base64url-encoded text string that encodes the token hash.
+* If the Access Token Response is encoded in JSON, then the "token_hash" parameter has as value the binary representation of the base64url-encoded text string that encodes the token hash.

 The AS computes the token hash as defined in {{sec-token-hash-output}}.

 ### Computing the Token Hash # {#sec-token-hash-output}

-The AS computes the token hash over the value that the parameter "access_token" would have had in the same Access Token Response, if it was included therein and specifying the access token.
+The AS computes the token hash over the value that the "access_token" parameter would have had in the same Access Token Response, if it was included therein and specifying the access token.

 In particular, the input HASH_INPUT over which the token hash is computed is determined as follows.

 * If the Access Token Response is encoded in CBOR, then:

-  - BYTES denotes the value of the CBOR byte string that would be conveyed by the parameter "access_token", if this was included in the Access Token Response.
+  - BYTES denotes the value of the CBOR byte string that would be conveyed by the "access_token" parameter, if this was included in the Access Token Response.

   - HASH_INPUT_TEXT is the base64url-encoded text string that encodes BYTES.

   - HASH_INPUT is the binary representation of HASH_INPUT_TEXT.

-* If the Access Token Response is encoded in JSON, then HASH_INPUT is the binary representation of the text string conveyed by the parameter "access_token", if this was included in the Access Token Response.
+* If the Access Token Response is encoded in JSON, then HASH_INPUT is the binary representation of the text string conveyed by the "access_token" parameter, if this was included in the Access Token Response.

 Once determined HASH_INPUT as defined above, a hash value of HASH_INPUT is generated as per {{Section 6 of RFC6920}}.
 The resulting output in binary format is used as the token hash.
 Note that the used binary format embeds the identifier of the used hash function, in the first byte of the computed token hash.